-You must file a Disabled Child Application form with Highmark Delaware.
-You may get the form online at https://de.gov/statewidebenefits or at highmarkbcbsde.com.
-You must print the form, complete it, obtain physician's information and signature, and mail the form to Highmark Delaware at the address provided on the form.
+You must file a Disabled Child Application form with Highmark.
+You may get the form online at https://de.gov/statewidebenefits or at myhighmark.com.
+You must print the form, complete it, obtain physician's information and signature, and mail the form to Highmark at the address provided on the form.